 Since agents are the costliest resource of a contact center, you must do everything you can to improve their experience.
 ACW is the part of the job that drags down agent productivity and hinders the agent experience.
 An unhappy and overworked agent, in turn, impacts customer experience and customer satisfaction levels.

-In inbound call centers, ACW time also affects customer experience more directly since agent availability affects call queues.
+Inbound call centers ACW time affects customer experience more directly since agent availability affects call queues.
 When agents are not readily available, callers may have to wait in long call queues, making them irritable and dissatisfied.
-Therefore, it is important to ensure that you keep your ACW time as limited as possible.
+Therefore, ensuring that you keep your ACW time as limited as possible is vital.

 Call Center Industry Standards and Benchmarks for ACW

-In our latest Call Center Performance Report, we found that the average ACW time across call centers is 45 seconds.
-This means that an agent takes an average of 45 seconds to complete their after-call work and become available for the next call.
+Our latest Call Center Performance Report found that the average ACW time across call centers is 45 seconds.
+These results mean that an agent takes an average of 45 seconds to complete their after-call work and become available for the next call.

-However, time spent on ACW varies based on the industry and the nature of the calls being handled.
+However, time spent on ACW varies based on the industry and the nature of the calls handled by each call center.
 For instance, e-commerce businesses ensure that agents wrap up calls in five seconds, on average, whereas real estate agents spend an average of 91 seconds on after-call work.

 How to Reduce After-Call Work Time in a Call Center

-Here are five ways in which managers can make after-call work in their contact centers more efficient.
+Here are five ways managers can make after-call work in their contact centers more efficient.

 1. Use Call Disposition Codes